- What is Tisch MSRCNY?

 - Dr. Anna Iacoangeli, Assistant Research Scientist

 Dr. Iacoangeli joined the Tisch Multiple Sclerosis Research Center scientific team in 2017.
 Prior to her appointment at the Center, she served as a Research Assistant Professor at SUNY Downstate Health Science University in Brooklyn.
 Dr. Iacoangeli’s research interests have focused on understanding the molecular functions of a subtype of regulatory non-coding RNAs (ncRNAs) in neuronal processes and mechanisms.
 She published that dysregulation of these RNAs at synapses resulted in cognitive impairment.
 In her clinical research at SUNY Downstate, Dr. Iacoangeli identified a novel RNA-based biomarker for invasive breast cancer diagnosis and prognosis.

 Dr. Iacoangeli received her Ph.D. in Applied Genetics and her Master in Biological Sciences from the Department of Genetics and Molecular Biology “Charles Darwin”, at the Sapienza University of Rome, Italy.

-Dr. Iacoangeli works with research assistants, Clara Arndtsen (BA from Vassar College '18) and Julia Granato (BA from Vassar College '19).
+Dr. Iacoangeli works with research assistants Julia Granato (BA from Vassar College '19) and Tara Edwards (BA from Vassar College '20).